SophiePiwko/Preprocessing-of-Proteomic-Data/README.md

 The input is the pg_matrix.tsv file received from DIA-NN and the output is multiple .csv files after each rpocessing step.
 This includes a .csv file after cleaning the column name, log transforming the data, adding annotations, filtering the data based on a user defined threshold and finally imputing data based on normal distribution.
 In addition, an .html file will be generated including multiple plots created throughout the processing steps.

 # 👉 Requirements 👈
 Download the working_directory folder.
-This folder includes the raw dataset, a .txt file with the required packages, the file with the annotations and of course the python code.
+This folder includes the raw dataset, a requirements.txt file with the needed packages, a zipped file with the annotations and of course the python code.

 # 📖 Data set used
 The data set is publicly available and was downloaded from the Proteomics Identifications Database (Pride).